wmhilton-stoplight/platform-docs/docs/3.-design/c.reviewing-your-api-design.md

 - If one API uses JSON:API and another uses Siren, maybe that's something to call out.
 - If one uses camelCase for properties and another uses snake_case, maybe that could be mentioned.

-Spectral can help with a lot of this, allowing you to [create style guides for workspaces](TODO Spectral linting).
+Spectral can help with a lot of this, allowing you to [create style guides for workspaces]\(TODO Spectral linting).
 This will catch a lot of trouble sooner, but humans can still check the results after for anything which doesn't have a Spectral rule.

 **Is this easy to implement?**